-In terms of communication significant technical features include the format of information and its compatibility with available systems.
+In terms of communication, significant technical features include the format of information and its compatibility with available systems.
 This is a good time to introduce the importance of open systems and open standards.
 If everything conformed to open standards, communication of digital information would be a lot easier - the Web works because its structure and the information formats and protocols are openly documented and free to use by all.
 Users should be critical of proprietary formats for information that effectively force them to buy specific software products to access them.
 This is viral because if they use them and want to pass on the information or a modified version, they are then forcing other people to buy those products.
-At Level 1 it is sufficient to be becoming aware that information compatibility is an issue and that the better it is understood the more freedom users will enjoy.
+Candidates need to evidence an awareness that information compatibility is an issue and that the better it is understood the more freedom users will enjoy.